Secure Software Development

-Note: While secure software development focuses on applying security in software development life cycles, it is expected that you have also established security across the development infrastructure, information storage policies, human resource and supplier management, assets used, communication channels, physical location, business operations, and more.
+Note: ScienceSoft focuses both on applying security in software development life cycles and establishing security across the development infrastructure, information storage policies, human resource and supplier management, assets used, communication channels, physical location, business operations, and more.

-Stage 1.
-Requirements gathering, prioritization and analysis: Mapping security requirements
+Requirements gathering, prioritization and analysis: mapping security requirements

 Relying on the risk profile as well as organizational security and privacy policies and standards, regulatory requirements (e.g, of HIPAA, PCI DSS, etc.), business analysts elicit and document security and resilience requirements for future software, including:

-Threat modeling takes place after high-level software architecture is designed and the major data flows and data entry points in the future application are established.
-It includes the following key steps:
+After ScienceSoft’s team designed a high-level software architecture and established the major data flows and data entry points in the future application, they proceed with threat modeling.
+Our team performs the following activities:

 - Decomposing the planned application architecture into functional components, determining threats to each of the components.